josephricafort/philippine-tourism-dashboard/src/index.md

 <div class="grid grid-cols-1 header-container">
   <div class="grid-rowspan-1 header">
     <h1>🇵🇭 Where Do Most Travelers Go in the Philippines? 🏖️</h1>
-    <p>Explore the most popular and trending travel destinations in the Philippines with data.
+    <p>Explore the most popular and trending travel destinations in the Philippines using data.
 Know which destinations where proven to be top favorites for locals and foreign travelers.
 See the breakdown of trends across different regions.
 Clicking the destination leads you to TripAdvisor's suggestions of "Things to do".</p>
     <div class="select-region-form">${selectRegionForm}</div>
   </div>
 </div>